-Hindus pray in Gyanvapi masjid hours after Varanasi court passes direction allowing them to do so
+Hindus pray in Gyanvapi mosque complex hours after Varanasi court allows them to do so

 The plea contended that the district administration was acting in haste after the court’s order.
 It also alleges that that by performing prayers in the middle of the night, the administration has attempted to prevent any legal challenge by the mosque managing committee.

-Samajwadi Party chief Akhilesh Yadav posted on social media that the offering of prayers in the mosque so soon after the court order was “a concerted effort to go beyond the due process and prevent any legal recourse that can be taken”.
+Samajwadi Party chief Akhilesh Yadav posted on social media that the offering of prayers in the mosque soon after the court order was “a concerted effort to go beyond the due process and prevent any legal recourse that can be taken”.

 The case